mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 I enjoy conferences and pick up useful information by attending, but if I'm being honest, there's nothing I took from any of the conferences this year that substantially improved my life or my business.
 Between travel, time spent preparing my talks, and time at the conference itself, I spent around six weeks of full-time work to attend these three conferences.

-I'll continue applying to and attending conferences in 2020, but I'm limiting it to conferences that people have strongly recommended (e.g., MicroConf, PyCon) and events near friends I'd like to visit.
+I'll continue applying to and attending conferences in 2020, but I'm limiting it to conferences that people have strongly recommended or in cities near friends I'd like to visit.

 ### Publish 12 blog posts.

 **Grade**: B

 Depending on how you count, I either published 9 or 13 blog posts in 2019.
 I had nine separate updates to my blog, but one of them was [a five-part series on hiring content writers](/hiring-content-writers/).

 ### Gain comfort with a JavaScript framework (e.g., [Vue](https://vuejs.org/), [Angular](https://angular.io/), [React](https://reactjs.org/)).